CSC207-UofT/course-project-ask-the-magic-conch-shell/phase1/Design Document.md

 **The overall plan for phase2:**

-1. Implementing the 'shopping cart' features by adding the command design pattern: Miley & Vannie
+1. Implementing the 'shopping cart' features by adding the command design pattern and refactoring code: Miley & Vannie

-2. Connect html files to our controller using the @autowire in the Spring Boot framework, so that our java code can recognize the value in these input boxes and call the corresponding methods in our backend: Nicole & Stark
+2. Connect html files to our controllers using the @autowire in the Spring Boot framework, so that our java code can recognize the value in these input boxes and call the corresponding methods in our backend, also write test cases for them: Nicole & Stark

 3. Adjusting our DB methods with the Spring boot framework: Hewitt & Kris